 In addition to lists like “Next Up” and “Current Sprint,” there are more stagnant repositories for longer term strategies, meeting minutes, or just plain shower thoughts.

 Lyndi’s list titled “Marketing Ideas Icebox” is essentially any idea that’s ever been thought of that doesn’t already have a relevant card.

-Lyndi explains that these types of repositories are great for brainstorming meetings, when someone inquires about ideas that they had wanted to do in the past but never got around to.
+Lyndi explains that these types of repositories are great for brainstorming meetings, when someone inquires about ideas that they had wanted to do in the past but never got around to implementing.
 Instead of being tasked with remembering old ideas on the spot, Lyndi just scrolls down this list to see if any are relevant to the current discussion.
 Or as she calls it, “freeing up brain space.”

 Do not fear the “On Hold” list.
 There are lots of reasons why projects get bottlenecked, and it’s important to identify that there is a reason they aren’t getting done.
 Instead of letting these cards sit stagnantly in other lists, drag them to an “On Hold” area.

 Lyndi also has a list called simply “Questions.”
 Anything in the universe she is pondering she will add as a card.
 When she finds the answer, she posts it in the card and leaves it there.
 This way, if she needs to look up the answer again, she can just search for that question.
-It’s a great repository of knowledge, and yet another way to free up brain space.
+It’s a great storehouse of knowledge, and yet another way to free up valuable brain space.